eduardotourinho/trade-republic-candlesticks/README.md

 ## Assumptions

-- The number of requests to get the candlesticks are small, so we can aggregate the data on real-time;
+- The number of requests to get the candlesticks initially will be small enough, so we can aggregate the data in real-time;
-- The deleted `Instruments` and its `Quotes` history are no longer needed so we can physically delete them from the database
+- The deleted `Instruments` and its `Quotes` history are no longer needed so we can physically delete them from the database;

 ## Future improvements